webplatform/docs/apis/storage/index.md

 readiness: 'Not Ready'
 summary: 'The Storage APIs provide developers with JavaScript objects for storing temporary and permanent data on the client''s device.
 These features range from simple key/value storage to a robust sandboxed filesystem.'
 tags:
-  0: API
+  - API_Listings
-  1: Listings
+  - API
-  3: Webstorage
+  - Webstorage
 uri: apis/storage

 ---